Cameron Mackintosh: Politics

 In 1990, Mackintosh responded to criticism of Jonathan Pryce using prosthetics and skin darkening makeup to play a Vietnamese character in Miss Saigon, saying "We passionately disapprove of stereotype casting...by choosing to discriminate against Mr. Pryce on the basis of his race, Equity has further violated the fundamental principles of federal and state human rights laws, as well as of federal labour laws."

 In 1998, Mackintosh was named in a list of the biggest private financial donors to the Labour Party, a decision he later regretted, saying in 2010, "Labour really fucked it up.
 They were profligate at a time when we were doing well.
 That's why we have the problems we have now.
 They didn't save any money for a rainy day.
 It couldn't have been worse these last 12 years."
-In the 2015 British general election, Mackintosh donated £25,000 to the successful Conservative candidate for Somerton and Frome, David Warburton.
+In the 2015 general election, Mackintosh donated £25,000 to the successful Conservative candidate for Somerton and Frome, David Warburton.

 In the 2016 European Union membership referendum, Mackintosh voted for the UK to leave the EU, stating that it was "not because I don't love Europe - I do huge amount of work in Europe and love Europeans - but there is something wrong with a system where the Fat Controller is not accountable".